 This way, once you’re trained in this art, you have the choice of switching to highlighting and not being worse off because you decided to switch.

-'KEY'P IN MIND: If you don’t have much time left before your test date (a month or less), and you know yourself to have trouble with timing, we recommend starting with the highlighting strategy.
+KEY POINT: If you don’t have much time left before your test date (a month or less), and you know yourself to have trouble with timing, we recommend starting with the highlighting strategy.
 At this point, timing is very important and takes precedence.